Search tips

 The Franz Werfel Grant is intended for young university lecturers of German language and literature studies with a special focus on Austrian literature.
 The duration of the scholarship is four to nine months; an extension to up to 18 months is possible.
 Persons who consumed at least 12 scholarship months can apply for the follow-up support programme.

-Target group: postgraduates, postdocs, researchers
+Target group: PhD students, postdocs, researchers

 Countries of origin: all